ntop/PF_RING/doc/zc.rst

 the device becomes unavailable to standard networking as it is accessed in zero-copy through kernel bypass, as happened with the predecessor DNA.
 Once the application accessing the device is closed, standard networking activities can take place again.
 An interface in ZC mode provides the same performance as DNA.

 Example:

 .. code-block:: console

-   pfcount -i zc:eth0
+   sudo pfcount -i zc:eth0

-If you omit 'zc:' you will open the device in PF_RING mode (no ZC).
+Note: if you omit 'zc:' you will open the device in standard PF_RING kernel mode (no ZC acceleration).

 Supported Cards
 ---------------